pingcap/docs/sql-statements/sql-statement-admin-check-table-index.md

 # ADMIN CHECK [TABLE|INDEX]

 The `ADMIN CHECK [TABLE|INDEX]` statement checks for data consistency of tables and indexes.
-It does not support checking [foreign key constraints](/sql-statements/sql-statement-foreign-key.md).
+It does not support checking [FOREIGN KEY constraints](/foreign-key.md).

 ## Synopsis